ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - ~~Added fireEmployee.
 But need to take care such that a fired employee is not displayed, not allowed to login, not allowed to be an attendant etc.~~

 - the timestamp for getFreeTables should be the same form as stored in the database.
 No timezone etc.
+- ~~for creating data we used un hashed passwords should change (use same password for starting data 1234 hashed )~~